 Reference Works for Ecumenical Studies-updated March 2, 2015

-“‘120 seconds of Ecumenism’ is a virtual space of ecumenical formation, a moment dedicated to reflect on the Ecumenical Movement and on the dialogue among Christian confessions committed to restore the full visible unity of the Church.
-In the fashion of a short interview, scholars, experts, Church leaders from various Christian traditions will offer a deepening and an updating on the field of Ecumenism, by commenting on ecumenical issues and documents.” (from the website)
+“‘120 seconds of Ecumenism’ and ‘120 Seconds of Ecumenism: Fr.
+James Puglisi, SA‘ are virtual spaces of ecumenical formation; moments dedicated to reflect on the Ecumenical Movement and on the dialogue among Christian confessions committed to restore the full visible unity of the Church.
+In the fashion of a short interview, scholars, experts, and Church leaders from various Christian traditions will offer a deepening and updating on the field of Ecumenism, by commenting on ecumenical issues and documents” (from the website).

-The Global Digital Library on Theology and Ecumenism: http://www.globethics.net/web/gtl/globetheolib.
+The Global Digital Library on Theology and Ecumenism

-“The Global Digital Library on Theology and Ecumenism is a multilingual online library offering access free of charge to more than 750,000 full-text articles, journals, books and other resources.
-Its focus is on theology, intercultural and interreligious dialogue, ethics, and ecumenism in World Christianity.
+“The Global Digital Library on Theology and Ecumenism is a multilingual online library offering free access to more than 750,000 full-text articles, journals, books, and other resources.
+Its focus is on theology, intercultural, and interreligious dialogue, ethics, and ecumenism in World Christianity.
 GlobeTheoLib was launched in September 2011 as a joint project of the World Council of Churches (WCC) and Globethics.net, together with more than 20 international ecumenical organizations and theological associations” (from the website).

 Almen, Lowell G. and Richard J. Sklba, eds.
 The Hope of Eternal Life: Lutherans and Catholics in Dialogue XI: Common Statement of the Eleventh Round of the U.S. Lutheran-Catholic Dialogue.
 Minneapolis: Lutheran University Press, 2011.
 The final report of the most recent round of U.S. Lutheran-Roman Catholic Dialogue traces the biblical and historical issues on theological topics around the afterlife, and identifies common affirmations, distinctive teachings, convergences, and challenges on death and intermediate states, judgment, heaven and hell, purgation, prayer for the dead, and indulgences.